mbenke/zpf2019/Slides/11Concur/11concur.md

 * Atomicity: results of `atomically` are visible to other threads as a whole

-* Isolation: during `atomically act`, no interferencs from other threads
+* Isolation: during `atomically act`, no interference from other threads

 # GIL?